AI-Alignment-and-Rationality/AI-Alignment-and-Rationality.github.io/content/en/about.md

 <br>

-We are the Hanoi AI Safety Network (HAISN), an organization established for curious university students in Hanoi, Vietnam to meet and work towards safer AI.
+We are the Hanoi AI Safety Network (HAISN), an organization established in Hanoi, Vietnam that aims towards building safer AI.

 We believe current AI development trends are are [highly unsafe](https://www.aisafety.com/), posing a real threat of [catastrophic risks](https://www.safe.ai/work/statement-on-ai-risk).